SaadQureshi2564/Assignments-1/README.md

 # Assignments
-This is a software engineering assignments repository
+This is a software engineering assignments repository for assignments.